Best Backpacking Sleeping Bags 2026

 The Feathered Friends Swallow is our winner for best sleeping bag for men for three years running.
 Feathered Friends is a well-loved sleeping bag manufacturer for good reason.
 Their bags are simply top-notch and backed by a lifetime warranty.
 Every review — both professional and customer — found these bags to be very warm (better than the rated temp).

-After 4 years of carrying the Swallow mummy bag on backpacking trips in the Sierra, Rocky Mountains, and Pacific Northwest, our own testing backs that up.
-Reviewers and our testers also liked that unlike many other ultralight sleeping bags, the cut is generous enough to feel comfortable without being oversized.
-The Swallow is a time-tested and beloved backpacking sleeping bag and is our pick for Best Overall Men’s Backpacking Sleeping Pad.
+After 5 years of carrying the Swallow mummy bag on backpacking trips in the Sierra, Rocky Mountains, and Pacific Northwest, our own testing backs that up.
+Our testers also liked that unlike many other ultralight sleeping bags, the cut is generous enough to feel comfortable without being oversized.
+The Swallow is a time-tested and beloved backpacking sleeping bag, and it's our pick for the best overall men’s backpacking sleeping bag.

 View The Swallow UL 20